ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

         Turning Movement----------56

+	**KSI by Injury** – 80 out of the 263 red light running accidents resulted in either fatalities or serious injury.
+This is 30% of the total accidents, which is not an insignificant percentage looking at the cost of human life in these situations.

+	INJURY

+        Not Recorded------34

+        Fatal-------------17

+        Major-------------63

+        Minimal-----------22

+        Minor-------------31

+        None--------------96

 - 	This pandas dataframe was converted to a geopandas dataframe and an extra column was added, geometry, using the LONGITUDE and LATITUDE columns giving us a geopoint for each accident to map on the same shape file used to plot the cameras geopoints. **Please see the notebook for this visualization**.

 ### EDA for Red Light Accident Dataset (KSI) and Red Light Camera Data